ragibs/ragibs/README.md

 ### 👋 Hi, I’m ragib 👨🏽‍💻
 - 🌱 I’m a recent web development bootcamp graduate from BrainStation.
-You can check my completed projects :
+You can check my completed projects : [BrainStation Projects](https://github.com/ragibs/brainstaion-projects)
 - 📫 You can reach me at ragib@hotmail.ca